by Karen & Grace Morris

 The Triceratops has a big shield around his beak like face and horns on his head.
 He is big and round and low to the ground with a long tail.
 Have fun making him.

 Glue tissue paper to your bottle with white glue.
 Careful as tissue paper will rip when wet!
-When dry you can cut off some of the tissue paper in the grooves.
-If you’re Triceratops seems a little bare cover with more tissue.
+When dry, you can cut off some of the tissue paper in the grooves.
+If your Triceratops seems a little bare, cover with more tissue.
 Make sure that it is dry before continuing.

 Cover a paper plate on both sides with tissue paper, gluing with a glue stick.
 Glue the center of the plate on the bottom of the bottle with tacky glue.
 When dry, bend both ends of the paper plate toward the bottle.

 Cover the toilet paper roll with tissue paper using a glue stick.
 Glue to the center of the paper plate that’s on the bottle with tacky glue.
 Make a beak with yellow paper, glue on the toilet paper roll with a glue stick.
 (Wait….
 Dinosaurs can talk?)

 To make horns, cut three pieces of a paper plate, 2 1/2 inches each.
 Bend to make points.
 Glue on two wiggly eyes at the top.
 Cut a circle of yellow paper that will fit on the top of the toilet paper roll.
 Glue two horns to the paper circle.
 Then poke a hole in the beak.
 Place one end of the third horn in the hole.

 To make the tail, cut the left over paper plate’s rim 9 inches.
 Cover both sides with tissue paper using a glue stick.
 Glue one end to the bottle’s cap with tacky glue.
 Fold the other end upwards. (“26!
 26 where are you?”)
 Your Triceratops is done!

 Hope you liked making a dinosaur recycled craft for kids.
 It is a lot like scientists trying to put together old bones.